M-O-S-E-S/mgm/README.md

 This project is written in typescript, and must be compiled before it can be used

 compile client: npm run build-client compile server: npm run build-server

 compile client in production mode:  npm run build-client-production

-- The mechansim to create users via the command line is not functional at this time.
+There are cli js scripts that are compiled when you compile the server that may prove useful:

-Initialize the mgm database by applying the sql files under serverFiles in order.
+  migrate-db: test and migrate the sql database using the sql files found in server/Files, in order.

 # Deployment

-MGM's server.js file does not serve static files.
-Instead host this behind an nginx instance, an example config file for which is located inside serverFiles.

-The nginx instance should redirect all traffic on the /api prefix to the mgm instance.
-All other routes should either match and serve a static file or serve index.html for html5 pushstate.
+The server on port 3000 serves the MGM Single-Page-Application with html5 pushstate.
+As all of the client files are located in the same directory, it is possible and recommended to set up nginx with ssl, and proxy only the /api routes to MGM.

 # Migration